imixs/imixs-cloud/SETUP.md

 	 $ docker login -u admin https://manager-node.com:8300

 After the successful login, you can push the image.

+**Note:** This is also true for the master-node itself if a service need to pull a image from the private registry.

 ### Add the registry into swarmpit